15 Days |

 Spend your entire day in the middle of the natural ambience of wildlife at Ranthambore National Park.
 Treat your eyes with more than 500 species of plants and if lucky enough, catch sights of more than 270 species of birds.
 Find the largest lake in the park PadamTalao with the second largest banyan tree of India standing wide near it.

 To explore the sanctuary, you are advised to book your vehicle beforehand as not many vehicles are allowed inside the forest to protect the natural environment.
 You can pick your choice from either an open top van with 6 people occupancy, which is a delight to experience for a nature lover, or an open canter vehicle with a capacity of 20 people.
-Up next at 700 kms height, stands tall and proud the Ranthambore Fort which dates back to the 10th century.
+Up next at 700 kms height, stands tall and proud of the Ranthambore Fort which dates back to the 10th century.
 Apart from the architectural beauty, devour your eyes and mind with the temples of Ganesh, Shiva, Ramlalaji, Lord Sumatinath and Lord Sambhavanath.

 Highlights: Visit the jungle.